codingkapoor/intimations-platform/README.md

 200 OK
 ```

 A terminated employee is not an active member of an organization.
+Hence, `isActive` is set to `false`.

 ```
 curl -X GET \